Khalet al-Daba' - settler terror

 ביקור בח'לת אל-דבע

-1. We went out into the field despite worrying family members for our safety.
+1. We went out into the field despite warnings from family members concerned for our safety.

-4. To the East on Route 60.
-Amar Abu Awwad, whose compound was burned down by settlers as we reported, now lives in Wadi Nias, at the entrance to Samu'.
-Abu Safi underwent heart surgery safely, now lives in Samu'with his family.
+4. Driving east on Route 60 to meet Amr Abu Awad.
+Settlers burned his compound as we reported and he now lives in Wadi Nias, at the entrance to Samu.
+Abu Saf, whoi went through heart surgery safely, now lives in Samua with his family.

-5. We turn right to Route 317, towards Susiya and At-Tuwani.
-South of the road, the access roads to Rewan are blocked by piles of dirt.
+5. Driving to the right to road 317, towards Susia and Tawani.
+South of the road, the access roads to Revan are blocked by piles of dirt.
 Two elderly Palestinian women drag themselves on foot towards the village, one using a cane.
 A military vehicle passes them.
-The entrance to the village is roughly in front of the rear southern entrance to Samu (the main entrance - on Route 60).
-On the way back we saw how people and supplies are transferred from vehicle to vehicle in the "back to back" method, because they are not allowed to travel freely from Samu’ to the villages, and the army checks them.
+The entrance to the village is roughly in front of the rear southern entrance to Samu (the main entrance - on road 60), on the way back we saw how people and supplies are transferred from vehicle to vehicle in the "back to back" method, because they are not allowed to travel freely from Samu to the villages, and the army checks them.

-6. Cameras are now installed at the entrance to the Palestinian Susiya: Big Brother monitors all movements to and from Susiya.
+6. Cameras are now installed at the entrance to the Palestinian Susia: Big Brother monitors all movements to and from Susia.

-7. We pass At-Tuwani and proceed on a dirt road which is only for 4x4 vehicles.
-A guard tent was set up by the people of Mufaqara to guard themselves at night.
+7. We pass Tawani and move forward on a dirt road only for 4x4 vehicles.
+A guard tent was set up by the people of Umm Fakra for guarding at night.
 The army demands that the tent be destroyed.

-Three weeks ago, settlers arrived in military uniforms - they are now being recruited into the IDF reserves as part of the "Regional Defense", designed to operate with the military forces in the defense of the country's territories.
-They broke windows at the school, beat people, detained his uncle at the base near Susiya and, when he was released, he was taken to a hospital because he was bruised.
-They also entered three houses, broke windows, a television and a washing machine, confiscated Jaber's computer and also a harmonica he bought in the private market on the grounds that it was stolen IDF property, that is, they carried out a sort of violent search of the house.
-The uncle, they thought he was detained by the police but it turned out that he was in the hands of other security forces.
-The Palestinians also engaged Adv.
-Riham (the details are at Nasser from Susiya).
-The Palestinians fixed the windows because winter is approaching and you have to prepare for the rain.
+Three weeks ago, settlers arrived in military uniforms (they are now being recruited into the IDF reserves as part of the GMR (Area Defense).
+They broke windows in the school, beat people.
+They detained his uncle at the base near Susia, when he was released he was taken to a hospital because he was bruised.
+They also entered three houses and carried out a sort of violent search: they broke windows, a television and a washing machine.
+They confiscated Jaber's computer and also a watch he bought in the private market on the grounds that it was stolen IDF property.
+The Palestinians turned to the Jerusalem-based lawyer Kemer Masherki in search of the uncle, as they thought he was being held by the police.
+It turned out that he was in the hands of other security forces.
+They also engaged attorney Riham (details with Nasr from Susia).
+They fixed the windows because winter is approaching and you have to prepare for the rain.

-9. On the way back, in At-Tuwani, we meet an elderly Jewish volunteer from Australia.
-The BBC had just come to interview Hafez Hareini, the owner of the lands close to Ma'on Farm, the man who was attacked on his land by a settler who broke both of his hands, and it was he, the Palestinian, who was arrested and taken to the Ofer camp.
-Near his house there is a kind of hotel for the volunteers who come to At-Tuwani.
+9. On the way back, in Wani, we meet an elderly Jewish volunteer from Australia.
+The BBC just came to interview Hafez Hareini, the owner of the land near the Ma'on farm.
+Hareini is the man who was attacked on his land by a settler who broke both his hands and it was he who was arrested and taken to the Ofer camp.
+Near his house there is a kind of hotel for the volunteers who come to Tawani.

-10. At the exit from At-Tuwani on the road, near the road leading to Yatta, there is a sign on a water facility "For all the soldiers and volunteers".
+10. At the exit from Tawani on the road, near the road leading to Yatta, greeting signs for the IDF soldiers are hanging on a water dispenser on behalf of the 'residents of Mount Hebron'.

-11. On the front page of the Haaretz newspaper the day after our shift, an ad from "Yesh Gvul" (There is a border) describing the transfer carried out by the settlers.
-Khalet al-Daba' is included in the list, among the communities that were brutally attacked.
+11. On the front page of the Haaretz newspaper the day after our shift, a notice from the“Yesh Gvul" (literally “there’s a limit) movement, describing the transfer carried out by the settlers.
+Khalat al-Deba is included in the list, among the communities brutally attacked.